EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 ### Custom hooks

-When our logic needs to be fired up from an event on the CMS, or if we need to make changes to the way Wordpress behavior or data, we will need to use the [`add_action()`](https://developer.wordpress.org/reference/functions/add_action/) or the [`add_filter()`](https://developer.wordpress.org/reference/functions/add_filter/) functions.
+When our logic needs to be fired up from an event on the CMS, or if we need to make changes to the default Wordpress behavior or data, we will need to use the [`add_action()`](https://developer.wordpress.org/reference/functions/add_action/) or the [`add_filter()`](https://developer.wordpress.org/reference/functions/add_filter/) functions.

 - `add_action()` allow us to execute a PHP function on specific points of the Wordpress execution, for example when a post is created or commented, or when a user is created.
 A full list of actions is available [here](https://codex.wordpress.org/Plugin_API/Action_Reference).